moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

 heat-flow rule, with the local gravity field (the $$\lambda_i$$) deciding how eager the flow is in each direction.

-## 3. Hypotheses
+## Hypotheses

 Conventions used throughout: tidal eigenvalues ordered $$\lambda_1 \ge \lambda_2 \ge \lambda_3$$ with eigenvectors $$e_1, e_2, e_3$$;
 filament axis along $$e_3$$.
 "Spine" = 1D curve set output by a filament finder.
-All metrics are defined in §5.
+All metrics are defined in the data-analysis plan below.

 **H1 (instrument).** *Orientation-lifted extraction recovers filament spines more faithfully than density-only methods, with the largest gains at